UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 Once you receive a positive review you can proceed to merge.
 If, however, you received a request to make some changes, look those over.
 Does the request make sense?
 Do you understand what (and why) it's being made?
-If not, _definitely_ ask them for further information or explanation.
+If not, _definitely_ ask the requestor for further information or explanation.
 You can post your own comment on the pull request and/or contact them by other means (e.g., Slack, email).
 You probably want any important info to be captured in the pull request, but sometimes it's useful to poke someone on another channel to get their attention.